Skip to main content

 1. Higher Education Transformation

-Ensure over 30 higher learning institutions adapt curricula to provide state-of-the-art AI skills, establishing the capacity to train 5,000 PhD researchers across Africa.
+Ensure over 30 higher learning institutions adapt curricula to provide state-of-the-art AI skills development, establishing the capacity to train 5,000 PhD researchers across Africa.

 1. Specialized Training Pathways

-Develop programs on AI literacy, advanced machine learning, technical training, entrepreneurship, specialized research, and governance to produce 1 million AI practitioners.
+Develop an AI training program to cover AI literacy, advanced machine learning, technical skills, entrepreneurship, specialized research, and governance, with the goal of producing 1 million AI practitioners.

 Full PDF